assafelovic/gpt-researcher/README.md

 > **Step 4** - Go to http://localhost:8000 on any browser and enjoy researching!

-- **update:** if you are having issues with weasyprint, please visit their website and follow the installation instructions: https://doc.courtbouillon.org/weasyprint/stable/first_steps.html

 ## 🚀 Contributing
 We highly welcome contributions!
 Please check out [contributing](CONTRIBUTING.md) if you're interested.